Coherent dynamics of flavor mode entangled neutrinos: Acknowledgements

 \section{Acknowledgements}

 This work is dedicated to our friend and colleague Prof. Ashutosh K. Alok, who passed away during the final stages of manuscript preparation.
+We thank the referees for their careful reading of the manuscript and for their valuable comments, which have helped us improve the clarity and presentation of the paper.
 NRSC would like to express sincere thanks to the Galileo Galilei Institute for Theoretical Physics, Florence, for their generous hospitality while completing part of this work.
 NRSC also wishes to express deep gratitude to the Department of Physics ``E.R.
 Caianiello" and INFN, Salerno, for their generous hospitality and support during the early stages of this project.